-Brittany Fiore-Gartland, Ph.D., is the Director of Data Science Ethnography at the eScience Institute and a Research Scientist in the Department of Human Centered Design and Engineering.
-She leads a research group that studies the sociocultural implications of data-intensive science and how data-intensive technologies are reshaping how people work and organize.
-Her research focuses on cross-sector and interdisciplinary data science collaborations; emerging pedagogical models for data science; and bringing a human-centered, sociotechnical, and ethical perspective to data science practice.
+Brittany Fiore-Gartland, Ph.D., is the former director of data science ethnography at the eScience Institute and she was a research scientist in the Department of Human Centered Design and Engineering.
+She led a research group that studies the sociocultural implications of data-intensive science and how data-intensive technologies reshape how people work and organize.
+Her research focused on cross-sector and interdisciplinary data science collaborations; emerging pedagogical models for data science; and bringing a human-centered, sociotechnical, and ethical perspective to data science practice.

 Whenever possible her work follows a model of action research.
 This means her research practice aims to inform and affect positive change within the communities she studies.
 Often this takes the form of articulating the challenges and opportunities for communication and collaboration during times of technological change.
 She works with communities to bridge communication gaps and develop value-informed, reflexive, and adaptive organizational practice.